apascualgarcia/functionInk/README.md

 higher if the nodes share the same neighbours.
 This is performed with the algorithm ```NodeSimilarity.pl```, to see the valid formats and options please use the flag ```-h```.

-* With the similarity matrix obtained and the original network you will cluster the nodes with the algorithm ```NodeLinkage.pl```.
+* With the similarity matrix obtained and the original network you can cluster the nodes with the algorithm ```NodeLinkage.pl```.
 Again use the flag ```-h``` to see the format an options.
 This method should be typically run twice:
  * In the first run, you will cluster the nodes until no significant relations are found.
 This should be done to obtain the different measures of the _partition density_ which will be used to determine the optimal stopping point of the clustering.
- * The analysis of the partition density can be done with the script ```node_linkage_analysis.R```, from which you will obtain the step at which the total, external and internal partition densities have a maxima.
+ * The analysis of the partition density can be done with the script ```nodeLinkage_analysis.R```, from which you will obtain the step at which the total, external and internal partition densities have a maxima and a summary graphic.
 In our experience the maxima of the internal partition density brings a partition more similar to the one that would be found with traditional methods maximizing the modularity, while the external partition density would bring you communities that we interpreted in _paper_ as _functional groups_.